 Is Glass Mountain Capital hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Collection agencies often buy and sell debt from one another, so this can lead to multiple collections showing on your credit reports for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Glass Mountain Capital has numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Yet despite the many complaints, they have an A+ rating with the Better Business Bureau.

 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If a debt collector is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with Glass Mountain Capital, LLC

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular: